Boundary conditions at infinity for Black-Scholes equations: Numerical analysis

-We compute the forward prices of maturity $T=1$ with parameters $a=0.5$ and $\nu = 1$.
-The exact solution (\ref{eq:cev_forward}) is available for this model.
-We apply implicit finite difference methods, namely $\theta = 1$, on the finite grid $(0,T) \times (0,n)$ with $n = 10$ for the numerical procedures, except for that of \citet{Cetin2018}, as follows: For each boundary condition on $y=n$, the numerical solutions of the Black--Scholes equation (\ref{eq:cev_bse}) are computed on a uniform grid with $\Delta y = 0.05$ and $\Delta \tau = 0.01$.
-For \citet{Cetin2018}, we compute $u$, which is the solution to (\ref{eq:hitting_prob0}) with
+We demonstrate that our procedure outperforms the others through numerical tests.
+We use CEV models (\ref{eq:cev}) with two configurations, $(a,\nu)=(0.5,1)$ and $(0.5,1/3)$, and compute the prices of two derivatives: one is a forward contract with maturity $T=1$ and the other is a derivative that pays $y^{p}$, $p=1+0.9/(2\nu)$ at time $T$.
+In each test, the prices are computed using the five aforementioned methods as well as an analytical one, with the underlying prices varied.
+We apply implicit finite difference methods, namely $\theta = 1$, on the finite grid $(0,T) \times (0,n)$ with $n = 40$ for the numerical procedures, except for that of \citet{Cetin2018}, as follows: For each boundary condition on $y=n$, the numerical solutions to the Black--Scholes equation (\ref{eq:bse}) are computed on a uniform grid with $\Delta \tau = 0.01$ and $\Delta y = 0.05$.
+For \citet{Cetin2018}, we compute $u$, which is the solution to (\ref{eq:cetin2}) with